guygregory/ChatToolkit/README.md

 The [Azure OpenAI Service](https://azure.microsoft.com/en-in/blog/general-availability-of-azure-openai-service-expands-access-to-large-advanced-ai-models-with-added-enterprise-benefits/) provides businesses and developers with high-performance AI models at production scale with industry-leading uptime.
 This is the same production service that Microsoft uses to power its own products, including [GitHub Copilot](https://github.com/features/copilot/?culture=en-us&country=us), an AI pair programmer that helps developers write better code, [Power BI](https://news.microsoft.com/source/features/innovation/from-conversation-to-code-microsoft-introduces-its-first-product-features-powered-by-gpt-3/?culture=en-us&country=us), which leverages GPT-3-powered natural language to automatically generate formulae and expressions, and the recently-announced [Microsoft Designer](https://designer.microsoft.com/), which helps creators build stunning content with natural language prompts.

 As a Partner Technololgy Strategist (PTS) at Microsoft, I wanted to create a simple app to demonstrate the simplicity of the new Azure OpenAI service to our partners and customers.
-I'm not an experienced developer, so I utilized the GPT-3 model and the [GPT-3 Playground in Azure OpenAI Studio](https://oai.azure.com/portal/playground) to create the code for this application.
+I'm not an experienced developer, so I utilized the GPT-3 model and the [GPT-3 Playground in Azure OpenAI Studio](https://oai.azure.com/portal/playground) to co-create the code for this application.

 ![](media/Playground.png)